AndrewRadev/ghundle/README.md

     $ ghundle uninstall ruby-bundler
     $ ghundle uninstall <hook-name>

-Run a hook manually (it would need some arguments to work, see `man ghundle`):
+Run a hook manually (it would need some arguments to work, see `man githooks`):

     $ ghundle run rails-migrations <args>